openshift-online/ocm-api-model/README.md

    This allows other libraries generating against the `clientapi` package to use exactly the same generator.

 ### Modify the API Flow

 1. Update the `model`
 2. Run `make update`.
    This will build the `metamodel` binary, update the `clientapi`, and update the `openapi`
 3. Run `make verify`
    This verifies that the current code in `clientapi` and `openapi` matches the expected.

 ### Update the `metamodel` Generator Flow

 1. Update the `ocm-api-metamodel` version in the `metamodel_generator` `go mod` file.
 2. Run `cd metamodel_generator && go mod tidy` to download the required version and fix `go.sum` file.
 3. Run `make update`.
 4. Run `make verify`.

 ### Update the `metamodel` Generator Flow to a Dev Branch

 1. Use the `replace` directive in the `ocm-api-metamodel` version in the `metamodel_generator` `go mod` file.
 2. Run `make update`.
 3. Run `make verify`.

 ## Releasing a new OCM API Model version

 To use any updates to the [ocm-api-model](https://github.com/openshift-online/ocm-api-model), the version must be incremented for consumption in ocm-sdk-go generation.
 The version is defined by the release.

-Once all changes to the OCM API Model have been defined and reviewed the client types for the model need to be generated via `make update` target in the `ocm-api-model` project.
+Once all changes to the OCM API Model have been defined and reviewed, the client types for the model need to be generated via the `make update` target in the `ocm-api-model` project.

-Once all changes to the OCM API Model have been committed to the main branch you will need to create a git tag for the changes in the ocm-api-model.
+Once all changes to the OCM API Model have been committed to the main branch, you will need to create a git tag for the changes in the ocm-api-model.

 To do that you can use a dedicated make target:

 ```
 make release VERSION=<vX.Y.Z>
 ```

-Please note that not every-one can create tags, only maintainers of the ocm-api-model.
-Once a new tag is created you will be able to update the ocm-sdk see [here](https://github.com/openshift-online/ocm-sdk-go/blob/main/CONTRIBUTING.md#updating-the-ocm-sdk).
+Please note that not everyone can create tags, only maintainers of the ocm-api-model.
+Once a new tag is created, you will be able to update the ocm-sdk see [here](https://github.com/openshift-online/ocm-sdk-go/blob/main/CONTRIBUTING.md#updating-the-ocm-sdk).

 ## Concepts